jaakkopee/neuronSeq/README.md

 What is required?

 -- Programming language python, libraries rtmidi and mido.

 -- Patience.

 What does it do?

--- neuronSeq's NNote-class implements an object that mimics the actions of a nerve cell.
+-- neuronSeq's class NNote implements a class that mimics the actions of a nerve cell.
    It fires when a threshold is reached by an ever ascending activation counter.
 As it fires, a MIDI event is produced and activation is reset to 0.0.
    NNotes can be connected to other NNotes.
 Connected NNotes modulate each other's activation value